 The Delta Sonics’ music takes a Chicago Blues base and seasons it with Swing, New Orleans R&B, and early Rock and Roll.
 Voted the Westword’s best blues band in Denver, the group dazzles with slide guitar, harmonica, bass, drums, and smooth vocals.

 July 23 — Megan Burtt with Dave Tamkin

 Inspired by Joni Mitchell and Bonnie Raitt, singer/songwriter Megan Burtt taught herself to play guitar and made her dream of a musical career a reality.
 Raised in the Rocky Mountains, Megan now splits her time between Brooklyn, Denver, and the road.
-Megan is currently in the studio working on her third full-length solo record, slated for a fall 2019 release.
-Special thanks to Homevibe Presents.
+Megan is currently in the studio working on her third full-length solo record.

 Concerts are held rain or shine.
 In the event of rain, they move the concerts indoors to the 250-seat Stewart Auditorium.
 The Museum is at 400 Quail Rd., Longmont.

 More Summer Concerts: